 You might also find that the long and narrow shape of the existing garage works well with your chosen hobby and removing existing walls is unnecessary.

 Depending on the use, you could even install an entrance door to allow direct access for visitors — this works well for teenage games or hang-out spaces in particular.

-Where garages adjoin the kitchen, knocking out the wall between the two in order to create one larger kitchen-diner is a great idea — and also overcomes the long, narrow issues.
+If your garage is adjacent to your kitchen, knocking down internal walls between the two in order to create one larger family kitchen or kitchen/diner is a great idea — and also overcomes the long, narrow issues associated with these spaces.

-If you are keen to add considerable space to your home as part of your garage conversion, then it is worth considering extending over your garage when you convert it, especially if you need to factor in an additional staircase.
+If you are keen to add even more space to your home as part of your garage conversion, then it is worth considering extending over a garage when you convert it.
 This can help to create balance between the ground and first floor space.